 6. A Second Camera For the Baby Monitor

 This might seem excessive, but at the same time, it would be a VERY welcomed gifted addition to whichever monitor parents are already buying (or being gifted!).
-Here’s why this is such a mind-blown! moment: The monitor usually goes in the nursery, gets mounted to the wall, and you carry the screen around with you (or connects to your phone if you’ve got a fancy one).
+Here’s why this is such a mind-blown! moment: The monitor usually goes in the nursery, gets mounted to the wall, and you carry the screen around with you (or connects to your phone if you’ve got a wifi-enabled one).
 BUT who actually leaves their baby in the nursery all the time??
-Sometimes they are on the main floor with you and you need to step into the next room to make food, or pee, or whatever.
-With that extra camera, you can set it up in that second most-used room, and still be able to watch your baby while you life your life–aka clean or cook or do laundry.
+Sometimes they are on the main floor with you and you need to be in the next room to make food, or pee, or whatever.
+With that extra camera, you can set it up in that second most-used room, and still be able to watch your baby while you live your life–aka clean or cook or do laundry.
 Bonus if it points in a direction that allows you to see the front or back door in the frame, and it doubles as a security camera (especially useful if you have another child who likes to open doors!).
-Most systems allow for you to add up to 4 cameras, so if you have a large home–or lots of awkwardly placed walls that block views–you can truly utilize the additional vantage points. –> I am still looking for a monitor system myself, so I would LOVE for you to make any recommendations of cameras you love (ad ones not to buy!) in the comments below.
-Thank you!
+Most systems allow for you to add up to 4 cameras, so if you have a large home–or lots of awkwardly placed walls that block views–you can truly utilize the additional vantage points.
+We love our Motorola monitor!

 7. Car Seat Installation & Cleaning